In many parts of the world, pinworms are usually considered a bad thing.

 Is this a case of the remedy being worse than the disease?
 Possibly.
 But in discovering that pinworms can cut back on Crohn’s disease symptoms, researchers can begin to develop other, less intrusive ways of treating Crohn’s.
 Still, would patients willingly agree to be infected with pinworms on a regular basis?

 Risk of Spreading?

 Pinworms can cause a wide variety of uncomfortable symptoms and are highly contagious.
 As parents and teachers know all too well, many children catch pinworms from coming into contact with the parasites while playing in dirt or sandboxes.
-Pinworms can then get beneath their fingernails and are transferred to the body as soon they put their fingers in their mouths.
+Pinworms can then get beneath fingernails and are transferred to the body as soon fingers are put into mouths.

 Pelvic Inflammatory Disease

 Pelvic inflammatory disease, which occurs when bacteria moves from the vagina into a woman's reproductive organs, can not only be painful but can cause permanent damage to a woman’s reproductive organs if left untreated.
 Scar tissue can build up in the fallopian tubes, preventing sperm from getting to the egg.
 This can cause fertility problems, making pinworm treatment a difficult option for Crohn’s sufferers still within their reproductive years.

 But infertility isn’t the only risk with pelvic inflammatory disease caused by pinworms.
 The scarring that can be caused by pelvic inflammatory disease can lead to chronic pelvic pain, which can cause permanent discomfort and pain and make pinworms a bad option even in women no longer concerned with fertility.